 This neighborhood screams “lifestyles of the rich and famous”, as this Los Angeles suburb is renowned for luxury shopping, dining, and spa treatment centers.
 As a result, Beverly Hills enables visitors to garner some of the best sightseeing in LA.
 From deluxe service at the 5-star Beverly Hills Hotel and shops down Rodeo Drive to visiting the famous Witch’s House and the Greystone Mansion, you and your family will have plenty to see and do.

 8. Olvera Street

-Chinatown, or New Chinatown, in Los Angeles is a vibrant center for Chinese and Chinese-American history, culture, and commerce.
+Chinatown, or New Chinatown, in Los Angeles, is a vibrant center for Chinese and Chinese-American history, culture, and commerce.
 Chinese immigrants first came to the area in 1852 and established a rich community despite the discrimination they faced.
-In 1938, New Chinatown opened and has since grown to include huge cultural events such as celebrating the Chinese New Year, Chinatown Summer Nights, the Moon Festival, and CicLAvia.
+In 1938, New Chinatown opened.
+Since then, it has grown to include huge cultural events such as celebrating the Chinese New Year, Chinatown Summer Nights, the Moon Festival, and CicLAvia.